Municipality of Šentrupert

 The Municipality of Šentrupert (Občina Šentrupert) is a municipality in southeastern Slovenia.
 The seat of the municipality is the town of Šentrupert.
 The area is part of the traditional region of Lower Carniola.
 It is now included in the Southeast Slovenia Statistical Region.

-It was established on 14 June 2006 with the exclusion of the former Local Community Šentrupert (Slovene: Krajevne skupnosti Šentrupert) from the Municipality of Trebnje.
+Šentrupert was established on 14 June 2006.
+Before that date, it was a local community within the Municipality of Trebnje.

-On 15 April 2010, the municipal councilors adopted the coat of arms and the flag proposed by Aleksander Hribovšek.
-It has historical basis on the coat of arms of Hemma of Gurk which was posthumously, centuries later, fictitiously assigned to her as well as the coat of arms of the Barbo von Waxenstein family.
-It consists of a golden lion on a blue field holding a silver crescent in its right paw.
+On 15 April 2010, the municipal councillors adopted a coat of arms and flag proposed by Aleksander Hribovšek.
+The coat of arms was based upon that posthumously and fictitiously attributed to Hemma of Gurk and that of the family of Barbo von Waxenstein.
+It consists of a lion or (gold) on a field azure (blue) holding a crescent argent (silver) in its right paw.

 Settlements

 In addition to the municipal seat of Šentrupert, the municipality also includes the following settlements: